Training Compute-Optimal Large Language Models

 The IsoFLOP experiment finds the optimum by brute force, one budget at a time.
 The third approach is more ambitious.
 It writes down a single formula that predicts the final loss for any model size and any number of tokens, fits it to all 400-plus runs at once, and then finds the optimum by calculus instead of by search.
 The formula is three terms:

-These are the numbers the paper printed, and they are worth treating with a little care; we come back to them in a moment, because a later replication found they do not quite reproduce the paper's own headline.
+These are the numbers the paper printed, and a later replication found they do not quite reproduce the paper's own headline; we come back to that.
 The shape of (4) is the durable contribution, and the shape is what the figure below draws.
 It is the loss surface over the plane of model size and tokens, in log-log axes.
 Brighter teal is lower loss.
-The faint diagonals are constant-budget lines (each one is an ND=constN\cdot D = \text{const} trade from the last section).
+The faint diagonals are constant-budget lines (each one is a constant budget).
 The amber line is the compute-optimal frontier: for every loss level it marks the cheapest point that reaches it.

 # given a compute budget C, find the compute-optimal split